bsil78/bsil78/README.md

-- 👋 Hi, I’m @bsil78, professional software architect, who is programming as a daily basis (as hobbyist game for example dev)
+- 👋 Hi, I’m @bsil78, professional software architect, who is programming as a daily basis (as hobbyist game dev for example )
 - 👀 I’m interested in art (mostly painting, drawing, poetry) , programming (which is also art)
 - 🌱 I’m constantly trying to improve my knowledges in art, Godot, Angular, CSS, Java
 - 💞️ I’m looking to collaborate on Godot 4 beta